Institution for Architectural Order and Generational Continuity

 Institutional Seat

-The nucleus anchors authority in place.
+The Seat anchors territorial coherence and establishes continuity in place.

-The Domain sustains continuity over time.
+The Domain sustains territorial continuity.

 Architectural Order

-Built form is treated as cumulative rather than episodic.
+Built form develops cumulatively rather than episodically.

 Governance & Succession